rust-windowing/winit/src/changelog/unreleased.md

   well.
 - On Android, add `{Active,}EventLoopExtAndroid::android_app()` to access the app used to create the loop.
 - Add `ActiveEventLoop::system_theme()`, returning the current system theme.
+- Add `Touch::finger_id` with a new type `FingerId`.
+- On Web and Windows, add `FingerIdExt*::is_primary()`, exposing a way to determine the primary finger in a multi-touch interaction.

 ### Changed